ymatts/phyC/README.md

 ## Package overview

 ####phyC
 Main function of this package is <em>phyC</em>.
-This function have mainly the two functionalities; registration and clustering.
+This function has mainly the two functionalities; registration and clustering.

 ######Registration
 * This includes;